mbianchidev/engineering-interviews/README.md

 - What major cloud provider can Terraform work with?
 - How does Terraform handle updates to existing resources?
 - How does Terraform handle dependencies between resources?

-## Ansible

-- What is the difference between Playbook and Role?
-- How do you debug a Playbook?
-- How would you use Ansible to automate the deployment of a web application?

 ## Kubernetes, Helm, and Container Orchestration